Xutuli: Description

 The instrument is shaped like a half moon.
 It is believed that initially instruments of this type developed from the hard shells of fruits like coconut, and then similar shapes were made from potter's clay.
 These instruments imitate the sounds of animals and birds and produce a flute-like sound.
 In ancient China a similar instrument was called a Xun.

 History

 The Xutuli is believed to be brought by the Sino-Tibetan groups mainly the Sadiyal Kacharis(Chutias, Deoris, Sonowals, Morans) who brought the instrument along with them from their ancestral lands.

 The number of holes in the Assamese Xutuli indicates that the Sadiyal Kacharis probably arrived from the Huang He plains before 1600 BC, as the Xuns were standardised with five holes during the Shang dynasty.
+Xuns during the Xia dynasty had three holes similar to the Xutuli.

 From the shape and sound of Xutuli, it can be deduced that this instrument imitates birds.
 In Assamese folk culture, people believe that the sound of Xutuli invites rain.
 The sound of Xutuli is also associated as the symbol of respectable hermits, lady in sorrow, or heroes at the end of their strength.